bit-docs/bit-docs-website/docs/bit-docs/plugins.md

     dependencies[pkg.name] = pkg.version;
 ```

-This simply gets the plugin name and version from `package.json`, and sets that as a key/value pair on an empty object, resulting in that familiar npm dependency format:
+This simply gets the plugin name and version from `package.json`, setting them as a key/value pair on an empty object, resulting in that familiar npm dependency format:

 ```json
 {